 Use the link below to bring up the concert program for the 54th Annual Extravaganza band concert!
-The concert takes place on Friday, May 11 and Saturday, May 12 at 7pm.
-Tickets are $5 each (MVCSC Faculty free).
+The concert takes place on Friday, May 11, and Saturday, May 12, at 7 p.m.
+Tickets are $5 each (but MVCSC faculty members get in free).
 The 8th grade band will perform on Saturday evening only!

 Yesterday, Custom Fundraising Solutions gave the band a check for $6,750 for last month's mattress sale.
 It's not a record amount, but it's still nothing to sneeze at!